 Our Bylaws contain provisions that address the process by which a shareholder may nominate an individual to stand for election to the Board of Directors at our Annual Meeting of Shareholders.
-These provisions state that nominations for election as a director must be made in writing and be delivered to or mailed and received at our principal executive office not fewer than 60 days and not more than 90 days prior to the anniversary date of the notice date with respect to the previous year's annual meeting of shareholders.
-In the case of a special meeting or an annual meeting that is called for a date that is not within 30 days before or 60 days after the anniversary date of the immediately preceding annual meeting, notice must be received no earlier than 90 days prior to such annual meeting or special meeting and no later than 60 days prior to such annual meeting or special meeting, or the close of business on the 10th day following the day on which notice of the meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
+These provisions state that nominations for election as a director must be made in writing and be delivered to or mailed and received at our principal executive office between July 2, 2023 and August 1, 2023, which is not more than 90 calendar days and not fewer than 60 calendar days prior to the one year anniversary of the date of the Notice of Annual Meeting of Shareholders for the immediately preceding annual meeting.
+In the case of a special meeting, no annual meeting was held in the previous year, or an annual meeting that is called for a date that is not within 30 days before or 60 days after the anniversary date of the immediately preceding annual meeting, notice must be received no earlier than 90 days prior to such annual meeting or special meeting and no later than 60 days prior to such annual meeting, or the close of business on the 10th day following the day on which notice of the meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
 The Corporate Secretary will provide the Nominating and Governance Committee with a copy of any such notification received by us from a shareholder purporting to nominate a candidate for election as a director.
 Any shareholder wishing to submit a nomination for a director of our company should send the nomination to the Corporate Secretary, Charles & Colvard, Ltd., 170 Southport Drive, Morrisville, North Carolina 27560.